 Adjusted Basis: The adjusted basis is the taxpayer’s basis in a home increased or decreased by certain amounts.
 Increases include additions or improvements to the home such as installing a recreation room or putting on a new roof.
-In order to be considered an increase, the improvement must have a useful life of more than one year.
+To be considered an increase, the improvement must have a useful life of more than one year.
 Repairs that maintain the home in good condition are not considered improvements and should not be added to the basis of the property

 AGI: Stands for Adjusted Gross Income.
 AGI is a key number on an individual’s tax return, as many calculations refer back to AGI.
-AGI is the number on the bottom line of page 1 of the Form 1040.
-The calculation of AGI can be complicated but the basic formula is: Income minus certain “front-side” deductions such as student loan interest and IRA contributions.
+AGI is the number on the bottom line of page 1 of Form 1040.
+The calculation of AGI can be complicated but the basic formula is Income minus certain “front-side” deductions such as student loan interest and IRA contributions.
 (Also see Front-side Deductions)

 Adoption Taxpayer Identification Number: A nine-digit tax-processing number issued by the IRS for children who are in the process of being adopted and who can be claimed as a dependent or claimed for a childcare credit.
 The ATIN is used wherever the child’s social security number is requested.

-Advance EIC Payments: Payments of the earned income credit (EIC) paid to qualified taxpayers through the regular paycheck.
+Advance EIC Payments: Payments of the earned income credit (EIC) are paid to qualified taxpayers through the regular paycheck.

 AEIC: Advance Earned Income Credit Payments

 After-tax Contributions: After-tax means the employee paid taxes on the money when it was contributed, i.e., the taxpayer has a cost basis in the plan.